efoertsch/ActivityTrackerAS/README.md

 This app was originally developed to learn Android programming, but if you are a exercise oriented person (walk, hike, bike, ski,...) this is the app for you!

-The app was started way back around 2011 or so, updated as time and interest converge.
-It is slowly being updated to Material Design and current architectural standards.
+The app was started way back around 2011 or so, and updated as time and interest converge.
+It does need major rewritting to bring it up to current Android archectiture standards, but hey - it does what it needs to do.

 Main ToDos

-* Convert to ViewModel/LiveData/Room
+* Rewrite to current Android archectiture standards.

 Interesting code used in this project: